Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Az.FrontDoor.md

 update a new Rules Engine Configuration with the specified name within the specified Front Door.

 ### [Update-AzFrontDoorWafPolicy](Update-AzFrontDoorWafPolicy.md)
-update or update policy with specified rule set name within a resource group.
+Patch a specific frontdoor webApplicationFirewall policy for tags update under the specified subscription and resource group.